 Below you'll find a summary of my work, education and other computer science related activities.
 If you have any questions, feel free to contact me on Twitter.

 Joined the Swift team at Ray Wenderlich as a technical editor.

-Started teaching evening classes at CVO Het Perspectief, teaching programming with Swift to complete beginners.
+Taught evening classes at CVO Het Perspectief for two years, teaching programming with Swift and iOS application development to complete beginners.

 October, 2010 (ongoing)